+CHILD DATA

-CHILD DATA Student ID Last Name 1 Last Name 2 First Name Middle Name SUF Birth Date Sex MB EB VER School Name Enroll Date GR IM MA
+Student ID Last Name Last Name 2 First Name Middle Name SUF Birth Date Sex МВ ЕВ VER School Name Enroll Date GR

++

++

-Child data includes the name, birth date, sex, school enrollment information, and health information for each child listed on the COE.
+Child data includes the name, birth date, sex, and school enrollment information for each child listed on the COE.
 A recruiter should include all children with the same family and eligibility data on the same COE.
 If any of the family data or eligibility data is different (including different QAD, Residency Date, or Additional Qualifying Moves) the children should be documented on separate COEs.